matteeyah/matteeyah.github.io/_posts/2018-01-01-ergodox-ez-keyboard.md

 The tilt/tent kit provides amazing adjustability.
 It takes some time to find the position that's most comfortable for you.
 It's because you're not used to this kind of support if you haven't experienced it before.
-The kit is very sturdy and solid, provided you use the kit without the pads - most people don't use them.
+The kit is very sturdy and solid, provided you use the kit without the washers - most people don't use them.

 One of the best things about the keyboard is that it's ortholinear - it's not staggered.
 This is another one of those things you can't know what it's like